 Food - Keeping your meals simple and wholesome is ideal when you're bringing all your own food and won't have the luxury of a full kitchen.

 - Think about how long you’ll be camping or backpacking and avoid overpacking food.
-Be precise with your portions for the amount of people you'll be serving.
+Be precise with your portions for the number of people you'll be serving.
 This is not the ideal time for leftovers.

-- Try to cook one pot meals and split between as many people as possible to minimize excess packaging and dishes.
+- Try to cook one-pot meals and split between as many people as possible to minimize excess packaging and dishes.

 - Check the bulk section of your local grocery store for package-free food options like trail mix, granola, oatmeal, and other snacks.
 You could even bring grains like quinoa or rice to cook.
 If you are car camping and can bring a cooler, you can also get fresh produce to make some clean, healthy meals.

 - Have a cast iron skillet?
 Bring it along for easy cooking over the fire without having to buy anything new!
 (Ideal for car camping because of the weight.)

 Toiletries - Who wants to haul a huge bag of creams and sprays with them in a tent?
 Keep it simple and bring products that will pack a punch.

 - Scoop some coconut oil into a small jar to use as an all-purpose moisturizer or to soothe angry sunburns and blisters.
 (You can also use some for cooking!)
 Or bring along some All Salve!